 - iii.
 The sale of shares and debentures should be excluded, because such transactions do not contribute to the current flow of goods and services. - iv.
 Output produced but retained for self-consumption and the imputed rent of owner-occupied property are included.

 II.
-Difficulties in estimation of national income by income method ii.
-Change in price
+Difficulties in estimation of national income by income method i.
+Allocation of mixed income ii.
+Change in price iii.
+Income from self-employed